 A Little History

-The Scudder Association mission is to promote a bond of kinship, furnish support to specific medical hospitals and schools in India; support other charitable religious and educational activities, and research and publish our family history and genealogy.
+The Scudder Association mission is to promote a bond of kinship, furnish support to specific medical hospitals and schools in India; support other charitable religious and educational activities, and research and publish our family history.

 The Association began in support of the missionary work of Reverend John Scudder, MD.
 (September 3, 1793 – January 13, 1855) who founded the first Western Medical Mission in Asia in Ceylon and later became the first American medical missionary to be commissioned.
 In 1836 John Scudder and Reverend Myron Winslow started a mission at Madras expressly to publish the Christian bible in the Tamil language.